Our Knowledge Base covers a wide variety of technical topics, from the basic to the complex.

 Review your table’s records for repeat data.
 Repeated data can be ‘normalized’ by creating a separate master table that stores this data once, and references it in details records as many times as you like with no storage impact.
 For example, if your Contacts table repeats the same town, state, and zip code in many records, you could create a table to store town information and create a relationship to the Contact table.

-Look for logical ways to segment in your data, such as by years.
+Look for logical ways to segment your data, such as by years.
 You can create separate tables for each of the last few years and export that data into their respective years (2009, 2010, 2011, etc.).
 This option has the benefit keeping your data active and close while dramatically reducing the storage space used by table.

 If your table contains large multiple-choice dropdown fields, consider converting these fields to a master table.
 This not only saves table space but it also reduces your overall application storage space.